Everything PR News

 The 2009 anniversary feature was small.
 The 2009–2012 cumulative profile-data expansion was the most consequential consumer-data acquisition in the history of advertising.

-The 2009 voluntary-disclosure pattern has evolved through four phases.
+The voluntary-disclosure pattern evolved across three phases.

 2009–2013: Voluntary disclosure scales.
 Facebook's profile fields, LinkedIn's professional-history fields, Twitter's bio and location fields, and the analogous fields across every consumer platform that followed established the voluntary-disclosure infrastructure.
 The user provided the data.
 The platform structured and monetized it.
-The arrangement was understood, if not always carefully read in the terms of service.

 2013–2016: Implicit data dominates.
 The mobile-first shift moved the data economy from voluntary disclosure to implicit signals: location traces, app-usage patterns, social-graph edges inferred from messaging frequency, content-engagement patterns.
 The implicit-signal infrastructure scaled to substantially exceed the voluntary-disclosure infrastructure in commercial value.
 The 2014 acquisition of WhatsApp by Facebook — for $19 billion, primarily for the messaging-frequency graph — was the canonical valuation moment for implicit-signal data.

-What the 2009 Pattern Predicted
+What the 2009 pattern predicted

 Small fields compound.
 The 2009 lesson — that small, individually trivial profile fields aggregate into substantially valuable structured-data graphs — has held across every subsequent consumer-platform expansion.
 The most valuable platform-data investments are typically the ones that did not look valuable at the time.